alistairg/workouts-to-notion/docs/hevy-webhook-README.md

    - If routine ID exists, routine details are fetched in parallel (`GET /v1/routines/{routineId}`)
 4. **Extract Unique Exercises**: Identifies all unique exercises from the workout
 5. **Parallel Fetch - Exercise Templates**: All exercise templates are fetched concurrently
-6. **Process Exercises**: Each exercise is created/updated in Notion Exercises database
+6. **Parallel Process - Exercises**: Each exercise is created/updated in Notion Exercises database
 7. **Calculate Duration**: Workout duration is calculated from timestamps or provided directly
-8. **Create Notion Entry**: A new page is created in the Notion "Workouts" database
+8. **Create/Update Workout Entry**: Workout is created or updated in Notion "Workouts" database
+9. **Aggregate Performance Data**: Sets are grouped by exercise, calculating total weight (volume) and total reps
+10. **Parallel Process - Exercise Performances**: Individual exercise performances are created in Notion with relations to workout and exercise

-**⚡ Performance Optimization**: The function uses parallel HTTP requests (`asyncio` + `aiohttp`) to ensure completion within 5 seconds even for workouts with many exercises.
+**⚡ Performance Optimization**: The function uses parallel HTTP requests (`asyncio` + `aiohttp`) to ensure completion within 5 seconds even for workouts with many exercises and performances.

 ## Performance